Plan to replace aging postal truck fleet delayed by lawsuit

 There's no deadline for protest decisions, but research suggests that contract challenges generally take about four to five months from filing to decision, according to David Ralston and Frank Murray, Washington-based attorneys from Foley & Lardner LLP.

-The initial contract for Oshkosh Defense was for $482 million for retooling and building out its factory but the value could stretch into billions of dollars if Oshkosh delivers 165,000 vehicles over the next decade.
+The initial contract for Oshkosh Defense was for $482 million for completing and testing the final design, and retooling and building out its factory to produce gas and electric versions.
+But the value could stretch into billions of dollars if Oshkosh delivers 165,000 vehicles over the next decade.
 Workhorse Group put the total contract value at up to $3.1 billion in its contract challenge.

 With so much money at stake, it's possible that any decision could go to the Court of Appeals, which would extend the timetable even further out.
 For now, Oshkosh is continuing to get started even as the challenge plays out.

-Note: This story has been updated to correct the brand of chassis used in the Grumman LLV.
-It is a General Motors chassis, not a Ford chassis.